m7md-arwani/-Simple-Search-Engine/README.md

 ## Description

 This project searches a text file that contains three fields in each line.
-An example would be "Mohammad Arwani Mohammad.arwani@ogr.altinbas.edu.tr" The program will search through the file using an algorithm of the choice.
+An example would be

+"Mohammad Arwani Mohammad.arwani@ogr.altinbas.edu.tr"
+.The program will search through the file using the algorithm of choice.
 Three algorithms are available, ANY, NONE, ALL.